UweKeim/ExitCodeGenerator/README.md

 > return from the application.
 If none is specified, zero is returned.

 `--sleep=<milliseconds>`:
 > Optional.
-Specify an positive amout of milliseconds to sleep before exiting.
+Specify a positive amount of milliseconds to sleep before exiting.
 > If none is specified, the application returns immediately.

 `--log=<true|false>`: